cptn-cosmo/DH-Roller/readme.md

-This is a very simple Duality Dice Roller for Daggerheart
+This is a very simple Duality Dice Roller for Daggerheart in Talespire

-Just add your modifiers (if any, can be positive or negative), and if it applies select Advantage/Disatvantage.
+Just add your modifiers (if any, can be positive or negative), and if it applies select Advantage/Disadvantage.

 As soon as you click the "Roll Duality Dice" Button the roll gets added to the tray, from which you can roll the dice like any other roll.